DarkyGr/Console-Cpp-TripleX-Game/README.md

 # TripleX-Game-Cpp
-Game to crack the password to help a hacker
+Game to crack the password to help an agent

+Game made in C++